jgarner828/The-Tech-Connect/README.md

   # Project Description

   **Web based blog for users to add content.
 Includes user authentication.
-Built using Node, Express, Express-Handlebars, and Sequalize in a Model, View, Controller design pattern.**
+Built using Node, Express, Express-Handlebars, and Sequelize in a Model, View, Controller design pattern.**

   # Usage